mellodoot/sandblock/README.md

 feel free to play it or mod the code how you like- I don't see myself doing much more with this dinky little project so go nuts!

-who knows, I may even work on another java project in the future- I'm personally a lot more excited to move on to C++, though :)
+who knows, I may even work on another java project in the future- I'm personally a lot more excited to move on to proper game engines and lower-level languages, though :)

 ---